 For Assignment #3 you are to plan the details of how you would help students meet a stated learning objective, having already determined a possible evaluation strategy for that objective.

-I am asking you to write down much more than most of us usually do when we plan an instructional strategy.
-I want to understand your thinking.
-I also want to be sure you understand your thinking, since I'm going to ask you to explain your thinking to your classmates.
+We are asking you to write down much more than most of us usually do when we plan an instructional strategy.
+We want to understand your thinking.
+We also want to be sure you understand your thinking, since we are going to ask you to explain your thinking to your classmates.

 You will share with your classmates what you have planned.
-We'll act as a sounding board for you, posing questions and making suggestions.
-I'll divide you into smaller groups, and you'll have to be prepared to share quickly and efficiently.
+We will act as a sounding board for you, posing questions and making suggestions.
+We will divide you into smaller groups, and you will have to be prepared to share quickly and efficiently.

 Feel free to use a student learning outcome and/or evaluation strategy that you submitted for the first two assignments.
-Or you may start with a fresh idea.
-Your choice.
-The objective may be session specific or one students will work toward throughout an entire semester.
+Or you may start with a fresh idea -- your choice.
+The objective may be session specific or one student's work toward throughout an entire semester.